ddugan23/notes/topics/startupMVP.md

     - Easy.
 1-2 hours.
     - Medium.
 1-2 days.
     - Hard.
-While dev cycle.
+Whole dev cycle.

     Most hard ideas can be restated as an easy idea, if you undrestand what bits of the hard idea are both useless and hard.
 Most of the time, these can be removed.